-In 2020 we will be working with six different artists and collectives, listed below.
+Over the last year we have worked with six different artists and collectives listed below.

 Paula Varjack and Chuck Blue Lowry met working on an intergenerational women’ s project for Magic Me.
 They discovered their practices were inverses of each other; Chuck training in performance and then film, Paula training in film and then moving into performance.
 Working together again on a women’s participation project for Cardboard Citizens and Clean Break, they became keen to bring together their video and performance experience with their work in participation.
 They have both spent the same amount of their lives in London and lived in different parts of Europe.
 They both have British fathers and foreign mothers but identify with both cultures.
 This sparked an ongoing conversation between them about their relationship to being “foreign”.